Attard, Finished Maisonette

-A newly built MAISONETTE finished to high specifications, situated in a quiet area close to all amenities.
-Accommodation layout comprises an open plan living/kitchen/dining, 3 bedrooms (main with en-suite), main bathroom and a rear terrace.
-Optional garages are also available.
+This 3 bedroom maisonette in a new development situated in a tranquil residential area, yet close to all amenities.
+Accommodation layout comprises an open plan living/kitchen/dining area, 3 bedrooms (main with en suite), main bathroom and a spacious back yard.
+Optional underlying garages available.

 The Three Villages